jmetzger/training-mysql-einsteiger/joins/left-join.md

 ## General

   * Show all entries from the left table and only from the right if available
+  * Examples are based on sakila database.

 ## Example

 ```
+use sakila
 SELECT
     c.customer_id,
     c.first_name,